5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the "Brcm…" Kexts, add the Kext(s) required for your card and create a new snapshot of `config.plist` using `ProperTree` before trying to boot from this EFI!
 	- If you use the stock Intel(r) WiFi/Bluetooth Card, it may work with the OpenIntelWireless kext.
 Check [OpenIntelWireless](https://github.com/OpenIntelWireless) to find out if your card is supported (yet).
 If so, remove the BluetoolFixup and Brcm Kexts, add the required Kext(s) for your card and create a new snapshot of `config.plist` using `ProperTree` before trying to boot from this EFI.
 - **Optional Kexts**:
-	- [**NoTouchID**](https://github.com/al3xtjames/NoTouchID): only required for macOS 10.13 and 10.14 so the boot process won't stall if it is looking for the TouchPad.
+	- [**NoTouchID**](https://github.com/al3xtjames/NoTouchID): only required for macOS 10.13 and 10.14 so the boot process won't stall while looking for the fingerprint sensor.
 	- [**Feature Unlock**](https://github.com/acidanthera/FeatureUnlock): Unlocks additional features like Sidecar, NighShift, Airplay to Mac or Universal Control.
 - **Backlight Brightness Level tweaks**:
   - Set boot-arg `applbkl=1` for reasonable maximum brightness level controlled by `WhateverGreen`.